AI talent arms race lifts UK finance vacancies 12% as tech roles overtake banking

 What This Means for Finance Professionals

 • Double down on skills that ship: SQL, Python, data modeling, workflow automation, and cloud basics.
-Add model risk and AI policy for extra leverage.
+Add model risk and AI policy for extra leverage - complement these with the AI Learning Path for Business Analysts if you focus on reporting and analytics.

 • Stay close to regulation and reporting.
 PRA, FCA, Basel, and ESG data reporting fluency increases your market value.